 “Don’t drop that,” thundered the voice of Bartrum Snell, magicist, apothecant, and Edric’s Master, “or I’ll take it out of your thick hide!”

-“Yes, Master,” Edric grumbled woefully.
-He knew that Bartrum wasn’t joking.
+“Yes, Master,” Edric woefully grumbled.
+He knew Bartrum wasn’t joking.
 He still had the marks on his skin from the last time his Master had cracked his staff along Edric’s backside.
-He carefully stepped down from the stool onto the ancient stone floor, then used a sleeve of his rough, linen, apprentice’s robe to wipe the sweat beading on his brow.
+He carefully stepped from the stool to the ancient stone floor, using a sleeve of his rough, linen, apprentice’s robe to wipe the sweat beading on his brow.
 In the year since his fourteenth birthday, when Edric began his apprenticeship with Master Snell, he’d already learned well what it meant to disappoint the crotchety old man.
 The week Edric spent as a feral pig had been no fun at all.

 “Stop dallying, you noisome troll, or we’ll lose this potion entirely.”